duddu/cordova-plugin-antitampering/README.md

 Any suggestions, remarks, or pull requests are welcome!

 If you want to contribute: fork the repo, create a new branch, and submit a PR *to the develop branch* of this repo.
-I will merge into develop, and then into master on the next release.
+I will merge into develop, and then into master on the next release tag.

-Please make sure your code passes ESLint validation with the `.eslintrc` provided.